georgewatson/deoxyribose/README.md

   stack empty
 * **Gly**: *Move* the top element of the main stack to the top of the auxiliary stack
+* **Trp**: *Exponentiate* the top element of the main stack to the power of the top element of the auxiliary stack, remove these elements, and place the result on top of the main stack
 * ~~**Ala**: Calculate the top element of the main stack modulo the top element of the auxiliary stack, remove these elements, and place the result on top of the main stack~~ (*deprecated; likely to be removed in future versions; use of Pro